“Please state your name for the record.”

 Drianna nodded.
 “What do you suggest?”

-“If I were you, I’d go talk to the Chief and make the arrangements.
-What he wants is a small price to pay in the grand scheme of things.
+“If I were you, I’d go talk to the Chief and make arrangements.
+What he wants is a small price to pay.
 Immunity for two in exchange for taking Sigilkeeper down… it’s a bargain.
 He could have asked for land, wealth, rank… anything.
 That he only asked for himself and his brother shows his character.
 He’s a good man.”

 “Ask the Chief to set him up with proper medical care.
 As he said, he doesn’t have much time left.
 If his lungs fail before we complete this…” she left the sentence unfinished.
 There was no need to finish it.